madmaze/pytesseract/README.rst

 Prerequisites:

-- Python-tesseract requires Python 2.7 or Python 3.6+
+- Python-tesseract requires Python 3.6+
 - You will need the Python Imaging Library (PIL) (or the `Pillow <https://pypi.org/project/Pillow/>`_ fork).
   Under Debian/Ubuntu, this is the package **python-imaging** or **python3-imaging**.
 - Install `Google Tesseract OCR <https://github.com/tesseract-ocr/tesseract>`_